laurentedel/CML_AMP_Image-Analysis-with-Anthropic-Claude/README.md

 ## The Fine Print

-All the components of the application (knowledge base, context retrieval, prompt enhancement LLM) are running within CDF and CML.
-This application does not call any external model APIs nor require any additional training of an LLM.
-The knowledge base is generated using the user-passed sitemaps in NiFi (CDF) or Python, depending on the user preference.

 IMPORTANT: Please read the following before proceeding.
 This AMP includes or otherwise depends on certain third party software packages.
 Information about such third party software packages are made available in the notice file associated with this AMP.
 By configuring and launching this AMP, you will cause such third party software packages to be downloaded and installed into your environment, in some instances, from third parties' websites.
 For each third party software package, please see the notice file and the applicable websites for more information, including the applicable license terms.

 If you do not wish to download and install the third party software packages, do not configure, launch or otherwise use this AMP.
 By configuring, launching or otherwise using the AMP, you acknowledge the foregoing statement and agree that Cloudera is not responsible or liable in any way for the third party software packages.